Ethan Nicolle

 Ethan Nicolle is an American comic book creator, artist, and writer.
 He created the Slave Labor Graphics comic Chumble Spuzz which has been released as two graphic novels so far.
 He also worked with his younger brother, Malachai, to create Axe Cop.
 From 2019 to 2021, Nicolle was the creative director for The Babylon Bee, a news satire website.
-As of 2022, Ethan works as a scripted creator for The Daily Wire.
+From 2022 to 2025, Ethan worked as a scripted creator for The Daily Wire.

 Biography

-Nicolle was honored as the special guest Alternative Press Expo in San Francisco on November 1, 2008.
+Nicolle was honored as the special guest at the Alternative Press Expo in San Francisco on November 1, 2008.